Our Massachusetts Divorce Lawyers Protect You

 When spouses skip the divorce planning stage, mistakes are made, tricks are played and they may not be able to think clearly or make the best decisions.
 Some become so angry or upset that they fail to protect themselves or their children from unfair settlements.
 Others will push every button, attack on every front and totally disregard the truth.

 This can happen to any couple — regardless of whether they are going through a contested divorce, uncontested divorce, high-asset divorce, high-conflict divorce, LGBT divorce, military divorce or even a collaborative divorce.
 The best way to protect yourself is to hire an experienced divorce and family law attorney, like those at Pollack Law Group.
 One of our biggest assets at PLG is our top-notch legal team, which includes more than 20 attorneys, paralegals and staff with more than 100 years of combined experience.
 If you or your spouse is considering divorce, our divorce attorneys can help you avoid the common pitfalls of divorce.

 The Top Four Divorce Pitfalls to Avoid

-Having handled more than 1,000 divorces, the attorneys at Pollack Law Group, P.C.
-(PLG) recognize the “red flags” – those early danger signs of divorce that must be acted on but often are not.
-Bank accounts are drained, credit cards are cancelled, assets are hidden, and restraining orders are filed based on false allegations of abuse.
+Having handled more than 1,000 divorces, the attorneys at Pollack Law Group, P.C. recognize the red flags — those early danger signs of divorce that must be acted on, but often are not.
+Bank accounts are drained, credit cards are cancelled, assets are hidden and restraining orders are filed based on false allegations of abuse.

 Most people going through a divorce have little to no experience with the Massachusetts family court system, so the process can leave them overwhelmed and confused.
 We strongly recommend retaining an attorney for your divorce.
 Our attorneys have handled more than 1,000 divorce cases, both in and out of court, throughout Massachusetts and southern New Hampshire.
-If you’re considering divorce, call us for a free consultation to discuss how we could help you.
+If you’re considering divorce, call us for a free consultation to discuss how we could help.

 If a divorce is in your future, you should think twice before posting anything on Facebook, Twitter or any other social networking site.
 Divorce and family law attorneys regularly use electronic discovery to recover information from home computers, including email records, text messages, posts on social networking sites and other electronic documents.